bevyengine/rfcs/rfcs/45-stageless.md

 You can access the schedules stored in the app using the `&Schedules`.
 Unsurprisingly, this never conflicts with entities or resources in the `World`, as they are stored one level higher.
 Schedules can be modified by emitting `ScheduleCommands`, which apply to the specified schedule just before it is next started.
+For safety reasons, you cannot mutate schedules direclty: instead, you can defer their modification until just before next time that schedule is run using `ScheduleCommands`.

 ```rust
 /// Each level has its own collection of dedicated systems